GoInterject/GoInterject.github.io/wTroubleshoot/WebProxy.md

 	{file: "DiagnosticsButton", type: "png", site: "Add-in", cat: "Ribbon", sub: "", report: "", ribbon: "Advanced", config: ""}, {file: "DiagnosticsSetProxyUsage", type: "png", site: "Add-in", cat: "Diagnostics", sub: "Set Proxy Usage", report: "", ribbon: "", config: ""}
 	]
 description: The Interject Add-in allows users to authenticate using Windows authentication.
-For this Interject uses the Microsoft DefaultCredential library to set up a proxy.
+For this Interject uses the Microsoft DefaultCredentials library to set up a proxy.
 ---
 * * *

 ## Overview

 The Interject Add-in allows users to authenticate using Windows authentication.
-For this Interject uses [System.Net.CredentialCache.DefaultCredential](https://learn.microsoft.com/en-us/dotnet/api/system.net.credentialcache.defaultcredentials){:target="_blank"}{:rel="noopener noreferrer"} library to set up a proxy.
+For this Interject uses [System.Net.CredentialCache.DefaultCredentials](https://learn.microsoft.com/en-us/dotnet/api/system.net.credentialcache.defaultcredentials){:target="_blank"}{:rel="noopener noreferrer"} library to set up a proxy.
 Interject's default Windows proxy at the application level can prevent a client's machine level proxy.
 This will prevent a user from being able to log in.
 To get around this, there is an Interject setting where users and clients can disable the Windows proxy.

 ### Configure via Diagnostics Setting